 and Old Mill Trail, which is a hiking-only trail.

-, which you'll for about 8/10 of a mile before you come to the turn off for the newly opened Bear Paw Trail
+, which you'll climb for about a mile first through pines then through an aspen grove and small meadow before you come to the turn off for the newly opened Bear Paw Trail

 About 2 miles from the end of Bear Paw Trail